ivcap-works/ivcap-python-fastapi-service/README.md

 ```

 > Please note that we define a `SCHEMA` class var for every dataclass to be used in the
-JSON schema we will need when registering this service with IVCAP
+JSON schema we will need to uniquely identify when registering this service with IVCAP.

 #### The main entry point